wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/a. Asset creation and operation with assets/lesson.md

 ## Asset definition ##

-In the topic [How the Waves works](), we covered the lesson on smart assets, [What is a smart asset, and how to create it]().
-That lesson was a simple particular demonstration of what a smart asset is and how it could be created.
-Let's repeat what we have learned about smart assets.
-A smart asset is an asset to which a script is attached.
-As an instance of a smart asset, we may create a smart asset with a script that blocks operations with this asset for specific users.

-Now we have more advanced knowledge of the Waves blockchain, so we can take it to a higher level and expand our understanding of assets.
-This lesson aims to explain the concept of regular assets in general.

 An asset (or a token) is a digital resource that can be used as:
 - **<u>Cryptocurrency</u>**:
         Aside from the main Waves blockchain cryptocurrency, WAVES, you can create your own cryptocurrency.